The Sun (Lowell)

 The Sun, also known as The Lowell Sun, is a daily newspaper based in Lowell, Massachusetts, United States, serving towns in Massachusetts around the Greater Lowell area and beyond.
 As of 2011, its average daily circulation was about 42,900 copies.
-It has been owned since 1997 by MediaNews Group of Colorado, which is owned by the hedge fund Alden Global Capital.
+It is owned by MediaNews Group of Colorado, which is owned by the hedge fund Alden Global Capital.

 The Sun

 The newspaper's headquarters are in the first floor of the former American Textile History Museum building in downtown Lowell.
 Before March 18, 2007, the newspaper occupied a succession of offices on Kearney Square, about half a mile away.
 One of the old news buildings, locally called "the Sunscraper," is a landmark high-rise topped with a huge neon "Sun" sign.
 The paper's most recent former home is across the street.

 The paper's editorials have, for decades, espoused a conservative bent in a city and state where Democratic voters overwhelm Republicans.
 In the 1970s, editor and firebrand Clement Costello, who was known for walking around in a cape, wrote that the U.S. should annex Mexico and was credited with helping to ruin John Kerry's chances of winning the 5th Congressional District seat in 1972.
 In 2004, the newspaper again made waves when it endorsed President George W. Bush for re-election instead of Kerry, who was then the junior U.S. senator from Massachusetts.